AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/managing-stakeholder-communications.md

 Here are the highlights of our recent successes:

-1. Targeted Email Campaign Success: Our recent email campaign [promoting a new product launch], deployed with Marketo Engage, has achieved a remarkable performance <i>[with 50% open rate and 10% conversion rate]</i>.
+1. Targeted Email Campaign Success: Our recent email campaign <i><[promoting a new product launch]></i>, deployed with Marketo Engage, has achieved a remarkable performance <i>[with 50% open rate and 10% conversion rate]</i>.
 This campaign not only engaged our audience effectively but also contributed significantly to our overall lead generation goals.

 2. Automated Workflow Efficiency: By leveraging Marketo Engage's automation capabilities, we have streamlined our lead nurturing workflow, resulting in <i>[a 3-day reduction in response time and a 10% increase in lead conversion rates]</i>.
 This efficiency gain has had a tangible impact on our bottom line and customer satisfaction.

 These achievements underscore the value that Marketo Engage brings to our organization and the potential for even greater success as we continue to explore its capabilities.

 Your ongoing support and engagement are invaluable as we navigate this journey of Marketo Engage implementation.
 If you have any questions or would like more details about our strategies and results, please don't hesitate to reach out.

 Thank you for your continued partnership in implementing Marketo Engage.

 Best,